cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: Center of mass

 ![center_of_mass.png](images/center_of_mass.png) In this example, a light robot rotates a heavy mass.
-The inertia of the heavy mass let the robot base turns round.
+The inertia of the heavy mass lets the robot base turn round.
 The overall center of mass of the robot is changing.
 This can be visualized with the `View / Optional Rendering / Show Center of Mass...` or `mass` tab of in the node editor when the robot is selected.